Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Results for Spin 1/2

 The ground state of the spin-1/2 nearest-neighbor antiferromagnetic Heisenberg chain is not ordered.
 Instead it is quantum-critical with power-law spin correlations.
 Due to the low dimensionality, neighboring spins have very strong singlet correlations, and therefore a large amount of entanglement at a local level.
 Local formation of triplet pairs costs a large energy.
 Nevertheless, the model does not have a gap due to the Lieb-Schultz-Mattis theorem \cite{lieb}.
 The low-energy excitations are spinon pairs on top of a background of resonating valence bonds.
 The spinons have a large short-range repulsion but are otherwise deconfined.

 We now use the Heisenberg antiferromagnetic model to catalyze the evolution from a 1-dimensional antiferromagnet to a 1-dimensional random-field Ising spin chain.
-The motivation is that when close encounters of energy levels occur, the gap will be increased by the fact that local singlet correlations have built up in the wavefunctions of the ground state and states that are nearby in energy.
+We present our results using several methods, in order to highlight both the sheer improvement that one can make to the QAA by introducing the delocalization catalytic term , and to make clear the connection to the MBL-MBD transition.

-The results are shown in Fig. 1 and Fig. 2(a) for a system of $N=12$ spins.
+The results for spin 1/2 are shown in Fig. 1, Fig. 2 and Fig.3(a) for a system of $N=12$ spins.

 In Fig. 1(a) the interaction between neighboring spins is relatively large (i.e. $J \geq 1$).
 For this case the optimization process can be accurately thought of as the appropriate motion of domain walls, precisely the physical process that the catalyst Hamiltonian $H_{c}$ is designed to promote.
 We see that at $J=3$ the catalysis increases the overlap of the computed ground state and the actual ground state dramatically for any evolution time and the increase is also substantial when $J=1$.
-In Fig. 1(b) the interaction is relatively small (i.e. $0 \leq J \leq 1$) and we investigate only shorter times when the overlap is still relatively small.
-The catalyst Hamiltonian $H_{c}$ is still helpful.
-However, as $t_a$ increases the catalysis is no longer effective.
-We can repeat the short-time annealing for many times to find the true ground state.

-We define the average overlap of the computed ground state and the actual ground state with catalysis as $P^c$, the average overlap without catalysis as $P^0$.
-Then the speedup $SP$ is the ratio of $P^{c}$ and $P^{0}$, $SP = P^{c}/P^{0}$.
-The speedup map for $0 < J \leq 1$, $0 < t_{a} \leq 10$ is shown in Fig. 2(a).
-In the weak interaction case the domain wall concept ceases to apply and the optimization becomes rather trivial since the ground state is very close to the state determined entirely by the random field.
+In Fig. 1(b) we see that the crossover for speedup to no speedup occurs as we go from $J=0.1$ to $J=0.5$, which is where the MBL-MBD transition takes place in the bulk system.
+In Fig. 2(a) we plot $\delta_m$ against $J$ with and without $H_c$.
+The crossover as a function of $J$ is evident.
+The plots for the two algorithms are very differnt when $J$ exceeds the critical value: $J\geq 1/2$, but are more or less the same when $J\leq 1/2$.
+This very considerable amplification of the minimum gap is closely associated with the speedup of the algorithm, as comparison with Fig. 1(a) shows.